 Underwriting & Your Premiums

-As I mention in most of my articles all life insurance companies are not created equal.
-In order to compete they develop niches. , For example, one company may be VERY lenient when it comes to type 2 diabetes, while another may be VERY strict.
+As I mentioned in most of my articles, not all life insurance companies are created equal.
+To compete, they develop niches.
+For example, one company may be lenient regarding type 2 diabetes, while another may be very strict.

 This is where the advice of a GREAT independent life insurance agent comes in.

-If I am in any doubt about a clients specific circumstances I can shop their profile out to different underwriters to see how they would handle the application.
-This saves time, money and a potential denial.
+If I doubt a client’s circumstances, I shop their profile to different underwriters to see how they would handle the application.
+This saves time, money, and a potential denial.

-One of the most important decisions you make when buying life insurance is picking the right insurer for your specific needs.
-It can translate into saving 10’s of thousands of dollars over the course of your term.
+One of life insurance’s most important decisions is picking the right insurer.
+This can mean saving thousands of dollars over the term.

 How Does Life Insurance Work: Simplified Issue & Guaranteed Issue Coverage

-So what if you have a phobia or needles – or maybe you have more serious medical issues and fear being rejected.
+So what if you have a phobia of needles – or maybe you have more serious medical issues and fear being rejected?

 You can get coverage without a medical exam.
 There are two different approaches.